 PRINCIPLE DESCRIPTION Consultation A Municipality's citizens shall be consulted on service delivery levels and quality and be allowed to participate in decisions that affect the nature, type and quality of services to be delivered to them.
-Service Service standards should be set and communicated to citizens.
-Standards Access All citizens should have access to basic services.
+Service Standards Service standards should be set and communicated to citizens.
+Access All citizens should have access to basic services.
 Courtesy All citizens shall be treated with courtesy and consideration.
 Where service standards have not been met, an apology, explanation and remedial action shall be tendered.
 As a developmentally oriented local government, municipalities must seek to enhance the skills, competencies and knowledge of their administration, political office-bearers, entities and communities to achieve greater efficiency and effectiveness when delivering services.
-Information Full and accurate information regarding services shall be provided to citizens.
-Openness and Transparency Full and accurate information regarding municipal performance matters shall be provided to citizens, using appropriate channels of communication.
-Redress In implementing municipal projects and programmes, the eradication of the inequalities of the past shall take priority.
+Full and accurate information regarding services shall be provided to citizens.
+Openness and Full and accurate information regarding municipal performance Transparency matters shall be provided to citizens, using appropriate In implementing municipal projects and programmes, the eradication of the inequalities of the past shall take priority.
 An apology, explanation and remedial action shall be tendered in instances where promised service delivery levels and standards are not being met.
-Value for Money Services shall be provided economically and efficiently, without compromising standards.
+Services shall be provided economically a n d efficiently, without compromising standards.